wsmd/github-profile-status/README.md

   const profileStatus = new GithubProfileStatus({
     // login using a user_session cookie
     userSession: process.env.USER_SESSION,
-    // or by using username/password
-    username: process.env.GITHUB_USERNAME,
-    password: process.env.GITHUB_PASSWORD,
   });

   // update your the github profile status